The launch of Conestoga 1

 September 9, 1982: Matagorda Island, Texas

-Thirty years ago this coming September 9, the commercial space age was inaugurated with the first launch of a privately funded rocket into space.
+On September 9, 1982 the commercial space age was inaugurated with the first launch of a privately funded rocket into space.
 The launch took place from a private launch facility on Matagorda Island, Texas.

 That a remote barrier island on the Texas Gulf Coast was selected as the launch pad for the world’s first private space mission is not surprising, given the geography of the land and the pedigree of the mission’s sponsors.
 Matagorda County, Texas had been under serious consideration by NASA as the nation’s launch center for both Apollo and Space Shuttle programs, only to be bested, ultimately, by Cape Canaveral, Florida.
 Matagorda Island’s resemblance, in many ways, to Kitty Hawk at the time of the Wright Brothers flight is compelling.

 In 1982 Matagorda Island had two owners – the northern section was operated by the US Fish and Wildlife Service as part of the Aransas National Wildlife Refuge.
 The Refuge was well known as the winter home of the endangered Whooping Crane population.
 The south section – 11,502 acres – was owned by legendary Dallas oilman Toddie Lee Wynne and operated as the Star Brand Ranch, a working cattle ranch, as well as a Wynne family retreat.
 Mr. Wynne served with Space Services’ founder, Houstonian David Hannah, Jr. on the Board of Austin College in Sherman, Texas and became one of Space Services’ earliest investors.